-We hate it in real life, but in realistic narrative fiction which involves characters we care about, it’s a necessity.
-In this one-week online writing workshop, Cate Kennedy will help writers explore how to take characters not where they want to go, but where they need to go: into the vortex of conflict.
+We hate it in real life, but in realistic narrative fiction which involves characters a reader can care about, it’s a necessity.
+In this two-week online writing workshop, Cate Kennedy will help writers explore how to take characters not where they want to go, but where they need to go: into the vortex of conflict.

 This online workshop is designed for writers who want their work to feel enlivened with greater dramatic tension and compelling storylines.
 The group will look at how a story’s shape is structured around a central conflict, and how external and internal conflict interact in a story to create a satisfying sense of unity and momentum.

-From the ancient Greeks to what’s on Netflix, this workshop will take a long-range look into what galvanises a plot and what a character struggles with.
-To develop these insights and skills, participants will engage in writing and rewriting scenes during the day.
+From the ancient Greeks to what’s on Netflix, this workshop will take a long-range look into what galvanises a plot and what a character struggles with in their rocky path to transformation.
+To develop these insights and skills, participants will engage in writing and rewriting scenes during the weeks.

 Expected Learning Outcomes